eclipse-hawkbit/hawkbit/docs/content/community.md

 ## Mailing List
 A great way to stay up to date with hawkBit activity is to subscribe to the Mailing list provided by Eclipse.
 Sign up for the mailing list [here](https://dev.eclipse.org/mailman/listinfo/hawkbit-dev).

+## Stack Overflow

+Find existing questions or raise a new one tagged with `eclipse-hawkbit` [here](https://stackoverflow.com/questions/tagged/eclipse-hawkbit).

 ## Issue Tracker
 Issues and bugs related to hawkBit are tracked with the Github Issue tracking system.
 If you find any issues, please report them [here](https://github.com/eclipse/hawkbit/issues).